NLP-sports-betting/nlp_sports_betting/README.md

 * Explore data:
    * Answer the following initial questions:
-       1. What is the top language used?
+       1. What are the most common words in Python/JavaScript sports betting repos?
-       2. ?
+       2. Five most common words?
-       3. Does number of stars correlate with the language used?
+       3. Does number of unique words vary between Python and JavaScript when it comes to sports betting repos?
-       4. ?
+       4. Are there any words that uniquely identify a language used in sports betting repos?

 * Modeling:
     * 2 different NLP feature extraction: TF-IDF and TF